Stanislav Aseyev

-Despite huge international support Aseyev was sentenced for 15 years and spent 962 days in Izolyatsia prison.
-He was released as part of a prison exchange and handed over to Ukrainian authorities on 29 December 2019.
+Despite overwhelming international support, Aseyev was sentenced to 15 years and spent 962 days in Izolyatsia prison.
+He was released as part of a prisoner exchange and handed over to Ukrainian authorities on 29 December 2019.

 Biography

-Aseyev born in Donetsk in 1989.
-In 2006 he graduated from secondary school in the town of Makiivka and started courses at the Institute of Informatics and Artificial Intelligence of Donetsk National Technical University.
-There he earned a master's degree in Religious Studies with Honors in 2012.
+Aseyev was born in Donetsk in 1989.
+In 2006, he graduated from secondary school in the town of Makiivka and started courses at the Institute of Informatics and Artificial Intelligence of Donetsk National Technical University.
+There, he earned a master's degree in Religious Studies with Honors in 2012.

-His philosophical interests include 20th-century French and German ontology.
+His philosophical interests included 20th-century French and German ontology.

-According to a biography published in Yunost magazine, after attending university Aseyev travelled to Paris, where he applied for service in the French Foreign Legion, then came back to Ukraine and tried many professions such as loader, intern at a bank, grave digger, operator in a mailing company, and shop assistant.
+According to a biography published in Yunost magazine, after attending the university, Aseyev travelled to Paris, where he applied for service in the French Foreign Legion, then came back to Ukraine and tried many professions such as loader, intern at a bank, grave digger, operator in a mailing company, and shop assistant.

 Journalism in Donetsk

-Aseyev has stayed in Donetsk since it was captured by pro-Russian militants in 2014.
-He describes the war in Donbass and his life under occupation in his novel and journalistic reports.
+Aseyev had stayed in Donetsk after it was captured by pro-Russian militants in 2014.
+He described the war in Donbass and his life under occupation in his novel and journalistic reports.

 Aseyev used the pseudonym Stanislav Vasin to report from territories occupied by the Russian military and pro-Russian militants.
-The reason was widespread persecutions by the Ministry of State Security and different militants’ groups of the self-proclaimed Donetsk People's Republic.
+He used the pseudonym due to widespread persecutions by the Ministry of State Security and different militants' groups of the self-proclaimed DPR.
 Aseyev's position wasn't clearly pro-Ukrainian (he was often accused by commentators of "a lack of patriotism" or "immaturity of political views").
-His reports exposing crimes in the self-proclaimed Donetsk People's Republic consisted of reports of war crimes of the Republic's militants, Russian activities in Donbass, and pro-Ukrainian resistance.
+His reports exposing crimes in the DPR consisted of reports of war crimes of the Republic's militants, Russian activities in Donbass, and pro-Ukrainian resistance.

 In 2015 his reports were published by Ukrayinska Pravda.
 Between 2016 and 2017 he was a correspondent of the Mirror Weekly, a notable Ukrainian newspaper where he published 14 articles.
-Also in 2016 — 2017 he wrote about 50 articles and photo-reports for the US government outlet Radio Liberty.
+Also in 2016– 2017, he wrote about 50 articles and photo-reports for the US government outlet Radio Liberty.